-An appeals committee is formed with no less than 5 AVTAA members with one member appointed as chair by the AVTAA president.
-At least 3 appeal committee members will read each appealed application.
-Each appeal committee member is provided the complete application packet for the appeal applicant.
-The entire application is reviewed by the appeal committee member before they see the credential committee score sheets or appeal letter from applicant.
+The chair of the appeals committee will be provided both Folder 1 (unblinded) and Folder 2 (blinded) for all appealed applications.
+At least 3 appeal committee members will read the blinded Folder 2 for each appealed application.
+Folder 2 is reviewed by each appeal committee member before they see the credential committee score sheets or appeal letter from applicant.
 The same score sheet is completed that is used for the credentials committee.
+Deficiencies in Folder 1 will be addressed by the committee as a whole after all Folder 2 reviews are complete.
 The appeal letter and the credentials committee score sheet is then reviewed and discussed to render the final decision.
 Appeal decisions are then sent to the BOR for final review and approval before being sent to the applicant.
 NOTE: It is possible that the appeals committee will notice other deficiencies that were not noted in the initial review or present on the rejection overview.